 Media Technicians must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Media Technicians need abilities such as near vision, oral expression, and information ordering in order to perform their job at a high level.
+For example, Media Technicians need abilities such as near vision, oral expression, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Media Technicians, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Media Technicians frequently use skills like monitoring, critical thinking, and reading comprehension to perform their job effectively.
+Media Technicians frequently use skills like monitoring, reading comprehension, and critical thinking to perform their job effectively.
 The list below shows several critical skills for Media Technicians, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.